zlatnaspirala/visualjs/README.md

 ### Objective

  - Create UI from live page.
-I called `ON-PAGE-EDITOR`.
+I called `ON-PAGE-EDITOR`. on right click in EDITOR = true status.
- - Create more visual-js controls
+ - Create more visual-js embedded controls.
+     Like Oscillator , make input/output pins ...
  - Improve of windows GUI Editor.
  - Improve visual-js in concept of npm usage.
-   Make it usable from npm i visual-js.
+   Make it easy usable from `npm i visual-js`.

 ### Installation and setup: